neveenalmuhtaseb/New-York-CitiBike-trips-in-2022/README.md

 distribution problems—such as fewer bikes at popular bike stations or stations full of docked bikes, making it diﬃcult to return a hired bike—and customer complaints.

-As the lead analyst, your task is to diagnose where distribution issues stem from and advise higher management on a solution based on your diagnosis of the root of the problem—whether it’s sheer numbers, seasonal demand, or something else.
+Our task is to diagnose where distribution issues stem from and advise higher management on a solution based on your diagnosis of the root of the problem—whether it’s sheer numbers, seasonal demand, or something else.
 Being in a management position also makes you the bridge between divisions, which requires you to ensure the information is